 - 1. APOs and CUPOs should review all recent POs coded as OMP with a value of \$50,000 or more to determine whether the correct purchase type code has been used. - 2.
-SPD should work with IT, State Accounting Office, and USG to implement controls on OMP POs over \$24,999.99. - 3.
-APOs/CUPOs should review PO data from this audit at the buyer level to ensure that staff is adequately trained and, where necessary, re-trained in the correct use of purchase type codes. - 4.
-SPD should establish a strategy to analyze OMP spend to determine at what volume of POs are issued and at what level of total supplier spend if a statewide or state entity contract should be developed. - 5.
-SPD should revise the GPM and issue guidance to state entities on the proper coding of POs, which come from a solicitation posted for a one-off purchase and were not intended to establish a term contract.
+APOs/CUPOs should review PO data from this audit at the buyer level to ensure that staff is adequately trained and, where necessary, re-trained in the correct use of purchase type codes. - 3.
+SPD has prepared suggested updates to the GPM and has issued guidance to state entities on the proper coding of POs, which come from a solicitation posted for a one-off purchase and were not intended to establish a term contract.
 Since posting on the GPR allowed the state entity to demonstrate they have satisfied the competitive bidding requirements, the resulting one-time POs with values more than \$24,999.99 should include the event ID in the PO header or the PO reference field.
-Additionally, APOs and CUPOs should remind their procurement staff that POs should always be sourced from an event, where possible, so event IDs can easily be referenced on POs and POs to the event from which they emanate.